markusmoenig/Eldiron/crates/procedural_recipes/README.md

 ## File and syntax rules

 - Recipe files use the `.recipe` extension.
-- A document contains either exactly one `Tile`, or one or more `Material` declarations.
-Tiles and materials cannot be mixed in the same document.
+- A document contains exactly one `Tile`, one or more `Material` declarations, or one or more `Sdf` declarations.
+Document kinds cannot be mixed.
 - Blocks are indentation-based.
 Use spaces; tabs are rejected.
 - `//` starts a line comment.
 - Declaration and field names are case-insensitive.
 The spelling used in this